jacquesbergelius/DatAndAlgoPython/README.md

 In computer memory, an address refers to a specific location where data or instructions are stored.
 Each memory location in a computer has a unique address, allowing the CPU and other components to access and manage data efficiently.

 The address space is the range of addresses that a system can use.
 This can vary depending on the architecture of the computer.
-For instance, a 32-bit architecture typically has a theoretical address space of 4 GB (2^32 addresses), while a 64-bit architecture can address a significantly larger space, theoretically up to 16 exabytes (2^64 addresses).
+For instance, a 32-bit architecture typically has a theoretical address space of 4 GB ($2^{32}$ addresses), while a 64-bit architecture can address a significantly larger space, theoretically up to 16 exabytes ($2^{64}$ addresses).
+> By 32-bit architecture, we mean that the main CPU registers are 32-bit wide, and the address bus is 32-bit wide.
+The 32-bit architecture is still widely used, but the 64-bit architecture is becoming more common due to its ability to address a larger memory space.

 ```mermaid